apache/streams/streams-contrib/streams-provider-twitter/src/site/markdown/twitter.md

 The consumerKey and consumerSecret are application-wide.

 The accessToken and accessTokenSecret are per-user.

+When running integration testing, twitter.conf must be in the root of the streams project repository.

 ###### Licensed under Apache License 2.0 - http://www.apache.org/licenses/LICENSE-2.0